 - Don't leave out water.
 It's probably not necessary, and it has the potential of attracting multiple animals.
 Congregating isn’t necessarily a good thing for wildlife as it can spread disease and habituate them to unsuitable habitat.
 If you do leave water out, leave it away from your house, change it often and remove it when it’s no longer needed.

 - To help wildlife recover, consider donating to the Oregon Wildlife Foundation or other non-profits that fund crucial habitat restoration projects around the state, including restoration of habitat impacted by wildfire.

 After the fires are over

-Once fall rain and winter snows have extinguished the wildfires, the job of assessment and restoration will begin.
-ODFW will work closely with federal and state partners, and others, to assess the impact of the fire on habitat and collaborate to restore damaged or destroyed habitat.
+Once fall rain and winter snows have extinguished the wildfires, the job of assessment and restoration begins.
+ODFW works closely with federal and state partners, and others, to assess the impact of the fire on habitat and collaborate to restore damaged or destroyed habitat.

 Hunters know how easy it is to get focused on taking “the shot.”
 But a lot of planning and preparation...

 The free disabled veteran combination license, and permit for disabled hunters and anglers make it easier for everyone to participate.

 Desktop scouting, trail cameras and 5 other scouting tips